terryaney/KatApp/scripts/readme.md

 The `v-ka-table` directive is responsible for creating HTML tables automatically from the calculation results.

+- [v-ka-table Model](#v-ka-table-model) - Discusses the properties that can be passed in to configure the `v-ka-table` directive.
+- [v-ka-table Result Table Columns](#v-ka-table-result-table-columns) - Discusses how konwn RBLe result table columns are processed to automatically render a table.
+- [v-ka-table colgroup Processing](#v-ka-table-colgroup-processing) - Discusses how a `v-ka-table` colgroup is built from results.
+- [v-ka-table Header Rows](#v-ka-table-header-rows) - Explains how to identify RBLe Calculation result rows as 'header' rows and when they appear in `thead` versus `tbody`.
+- [v-ka-table Automatic Column Spanning](#v-ka-table-automatic-column-spanning) - Explains when automatic column spanning occurs in the rendered table.
+- [v-ka-table Manual Column Spanning](#v-ka-table-manual-column-spanning) - Explains how the RBLe CalcEngine can control column spanning in each row via the `span` column.
+- [v-ka-table Column Widths](#v-ka-table-column-widths) - Describes the different ways the RBLe CalcEngine can control column widths of the table.
+- [v-ka-table Row Processing](#v-ka-table-row-processing) - Explains the logic used when generating the `tr` HTML element to append to the table.

 ### v-ka-table Model

 The `IKaTableModel` represents the model type containing the properties that configure how a `v-ka-table` will render.